Ckrenzer/wordle-solver/README.md

 - Replace as much of the length(obj) stuff with constants.

 - Allow the user to determine the graph he/she would like to see.
 Perhaps through the table that's printed?
 Or some other way?

+- Consolidate the graph.
+You are sharing (copying) objects from one language to another like it's nobody's business.
+Consolidation is key.

+- Find ways to make the R code look cleaner.
+The Julia code looks alright, aside from functions_stringr.jl.